codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

 ---

  Use Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
-Codefresh Classic is one of the third-party CI platform/tools that you can connect to Codefresh for deployment with image enrichment and reporting.
+If you have Hosted or Hybrid GitOps, you can connect your CI pipelines to Hosted GitOps for deployment with image enrichment and reporting.

- Connecting Codefresh Classic, adds the CI information to images which are displayed in the Images dashboard, as in the example below.
+ Connecting your CI pipeline, adds the CI information to images which are displayed in the Images dashboard, as in the example below.

   {% include
    image.html